the80scalled/misc/net/vpnrouter.md

 Instead, there are a few options:

 -	Proxy DNS traffic through shadowsocks.
-This would be ideal, but unfortunately this requires the TPROXY module, which AsusWRT-Merlin does not have.
+This would be ideal, but unfortunately this requires the `TPROXY` module, which AsusWRT-Merlin does not have.
 -	Use [dnscrypt](https://github.com/jedisct1/dnscrypt-proxy).
-This works for a while, but is also unreliable.
+This works for a while, but is also unreliable, perhaps because the great firewall sometimes blocks its traffic.
 -	Use dnscrypt with the `--tcp-only` option.
-This works, but is extremely slow -- so slow, in fact, that Chrome times out before the DNS request returns.
+This works, but is extremely slow -- so slow, in fact, that Chrome often times out before the DNS request returns.
 -	Use ChinaDNS.
 This seems ideal, except the project is old.
 -	Use redsocks(2) to tunnel DNS traffic through shadowsocks.

 ChinaDNS looks like the most promising option.
+Here's a quote from a [great explanation](http://dinever.com/2015/04/22/Run-Shadowsocks-on-OpenWRT) of how ChinaDNS works:

+> The GFW(Great Firewall of China) has multiple methods to block network.
+One of them is the DNS spoofing, also named DNS Cache Poisoning.
+The GFW intercepts all UDP traffic on port 53(traffic on UDP port 53 usually means that it is a DNS lookup) and quickly, ahead of the real DNS server, send a fake response to the user when it finds the domain keyword matches the GFW blacklist.
+By this way the GFW may block foreign websites by faking the results of DNS queries that was made under it, which means that clients can not get the real IP address of the domain name, so of course they can not reach to the real server.
+>
+> To get rid of the DNS sppofing we need ChinaDNS, which creates a UDP DNS Server at a certian local port.
+ChinaDNS has a built-in IP blacklist.
+When a DNS query was made by the client to the ChinaDNS server, it looks up from the upstream DNS server.
+If the result matches an entry from the IP blacklist, ChinaDNS would regard it as a fake IP address and would wait for the result from the real DNS server.

+ChinaDNS is quite easy to install:

 ```bash
 opkg install chinadns bind-dig